 The Corporation is a body corporate, with perpetual succession and a common seal, and may sue and be sued, and acquire and hold real and personal property under its corporate name and may, if approved by the Minister, operate under and use an abbreviation or a trading name.

-[Section 9 amended by No. 96 of 1985 s.
+[Section 9 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 11.]

 10. Corporation is not agent etc. of Crown